adwaith2000/Phorena-ML/docs/04-anomaly_detection.md

 ```
 Here we generate random values and insert it to the data[0] array at multiples of 5.

+### Step 4-7 is anomaly detection using tsmoothie.
+Jump to step 8 for z-score method

 ### Step 4: Utility function to plot the data
 ```py